sam1am/Ryzen-Master-Commander/README.md

 That's it!
 You're now ready to use Ryzen Master Commander to monitor and control your Ryzen-based system.
 Enjoy! 😊

-You can add this Quick Start guide to your README.md file to provide users with a concise set of instructions to get up and running with Ryzen Master Commander quickly.
-Feel free to adjust the wording or formatting as needed to fit the style of your README.

 ### Installing from Source

 To install Ryzen Master Commander from source, follow these steps: